Chequebook journalism: Conflict of interest

 "Tabloid shows disturb me.
 Paying for news stories disturbs me," said Bob Edwards, former host of National Public Radio's Morning Edition.
 "It disturbs me that once you pay a person, you have an investment in them, and you may not treat them the same.
 You may not have the same scrutiny for truth that you may have had before."
 Similarly, former NBC News president Larry Grossman discredited the practice, calling it a "sad reflection of the tabloidization of even network news."
 Years later, Grossman had also commented when it was disclosed, during a murder trial, that ABC had given $200,000 to the suspect.
 He felt that such a hidden payment could undermine the network's trustworthiness, integrity, and honesty of reporting.

 The Encyclopedia of Journalism states that the problem with paying sources for news stories is that the sources will have a natural temptation to embellish or exaggerate their description of events.
 Since they are being paid, sources may feel obligated to keep the story interesting.
 When the public learns that the sources of news were paid, however, they often consider the information as being tainted, a mere commodity which was purchased, and thereby less credible.
 That change of opinion can easily affect the credibility of the news organization or the entire profession.

+American Media Inc. and National Enquirer

+On April 22, 2024, former American Media Inc. head David Pecker acknowledged that the National Enquirer engaged in a practice of checkbook journalism which involved paying sources for stories, and that he "gave a number to the editors that they could not spend more than $10,000" and he had final say over celebrity stories.
+He also acknowledged that "checkbook journalism" served as part of the editorial philosophy he followed when ran American Media Inc. Pecker stated that he believed that “The only thing that is important is the cover of a magazine.”